cloudfoundry/loggregator-release/docs/loggregator-design.md

 scale that component horizontally.
 Specific scaling recommendations are covered later in the document.

-For a walk through fo a message delivery and monitoring approaches see this [video](https://www.youtube.com/watch?v=vR2wl22sU6Q)
+For a walk-through of message delivery and monitoring approaches see this [video](https://www.youtube.com/watch?v=vR2wl22sU6Q)

 ![Loggregator System Design](./loggregatornew.png) **note** this diagram